Pittsburgh-NEH-Institute/Institute-Materials-2020/admin/arrival.md

 ### 28X bus

 The bus fare for all buses is $2.75 (this will be your cheapest transportation option).
 Exact change is required.
 Alternatively, you can purchase a [ConnectCard](http://www.connectcard.org/) from a kiosk in the baggage claim area.
-To catch the bus, exit the airport from door number 6 and wait at the bus stop (look for a blue and white sign).
+To catch the bus, exit the airport from door number 2 and wait at the bus stop (look for a blue and white sign).
 When boarding the bus, enter from the front door, then feed your money into the farebox.
 If you purchased a ConnectCard, tap the card onto the orange scanner located on the top of the farebox.
 Note that drivers will not assist with luggage and space may vary on the bus.

 The 28X runs about twice an hour and is in service from 4 a.m. to midnight.
-To track the bus and get an approximate arrival time, you can download the [Transit app](https://transitapp.com/) and set your destination to 235 Oakland Avenue.
+To track the bus and get an approximate arrival time, you can download the [Transit app](https://transitapp.com/) and set your destination to 260 South Bouquet Street (this is the address for Bouquet Gardens B, where you will be checking in on July 10th).
 The trip from the airport to the University of Pittsburgh lasts about one hour.

 ### Super Shuttle

 [Super Shuttle](https://www.supershuttle.com) is a shared-ride van service that you can book ahead [online](https://www.supershuttle.com/locations/pittsburghpit/), via phone (1 800-258-3826), or in person at the airport upon arrival.
 You can get an estimate for pricing on their [website](https://www.supershuttle.com/blog/find-advance-pricing-supershuttle/) for either one-way or round trips.
-List your arrival destination as “235 Oakland Avenue, Pittsburgh, PA 15213” (this is the address for Building G of Bouquet Gardens, where you will be staying). **NOTE: Ask Marchae about differences in addresses for different buildings of Bouquet Gardens/which address to pick.
-For now, the address is for the specific building Bouquet G, found on the [Bouquet Gardens page on Pitt's housing site](https://www.pc.pitt.edu/housing-services/university-owned-housing/bouquet-gardens).**
+List your arrival destination as “260 South Bouquet Street, Pittsburgh, PA 15213” (Bouquet B, your check-in location).

 ### Taxi

 Taxi service is available at the airport (same side as the 28X bus) and does not need to be booked ahead.
 Fare is generally around $60 (not including gratuity).
 Tell the driver “Bouquet Gardens at the University of Pittsburgh”.
-Follow directions to Bouquet G at 235 Oakland Avenue.
+Follow directions to Bouquet B at 260 South Bouquet Street.

 ### Uber and Lyft

 Uber and Lyft are ride-sharing services available via phone app.
-Download either the Uber or Lyft app from the app store, input your information, and list “235 Oakland Avenue” as your destination.
+Download either the Uber or Lyft app from the app store, input your information, and list “260 South Bouquet Street” as your destination.
 Fares vary with demand, but typically cost between $30 and $70 (not including gratuity).
-When you arrive, head to the Bouquet G building, which will be just ahead when you arrive.
+When you arrive, head to the Bouquet B building, which will be just ahead when you arrive.

 ### Driving directions